suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 See `wrapper.py` on how to call the function from the module.

 ### Notes on outputs
-- In case there is more than one record in the json file multiple csv files are written, one record per file.
+- In case there is more than one record in the JSON file, multiple csv files are written, one record per file.
+- The csv files are always written to the directory from where the `wrapper.py` is called.
 - Aside from the csv file the extracted and retrieved data is also always returend as a Python numpy ndarray.
 If more than one JSON record (i.e., multiple locations, depths, variables / diagnostics) is specified, all results will be combind in a single array, with each dataset occupying its own row.
 The structure of the array is as follows:
-- The csv files are always written to the directory form where the `wrapper.py` is called.

 ```
 [